 But the problem is that after the holidays when we are looking at our accounts like 😐😩, we might find ourselves hoping and praying that the credit card bills get lost in the mail, or that we hit the lottery to solve all of our money woes (all it takes is a dollar and a dream).
 Yes, after the holidays, reality sets in and we realize that none of that is going to happen.
 So it’s time to take a look at the budget.

-When most people think about coupons they think Sunday paper inserts, suburban housewives, or it’s not worth the time; all of those are a myth.
+When most people think about coupons, they think Sunday paper inserts, suburban housewives, or it’s not worth the time; all of those are a myth.
 Over the last 5 years or so couponing has become a lifestyle for some and survival plan for others.
-The secret of couponing was brought to light with the show extreme couponing.
-Below is a clip of how someone’s grocery bill went from over $1902.63 to $103.72– all with coupons.
+The secret of couponing was brought to light with the show Extreme Couponing (TLC) demonstrating how someone’s grocery bill went from over $1902.63 to $103.72– all with coupons.

 To get the coupons you don’t have buy 10 Sunday newspapers, jump into dumpsters, or steal your neighbor’s paper before he or she wakes up.
 Simply thank God for the internet.
 You can now buy coupons or get them for free by printing them at home.
 Here are a few sites to get FREE COUPONS, but you will need access to a printer.